Who’s ever started a blog, pumped out a number of posts in a burst of excitement, and then left it to wilt? Guilty.

 11. FINDING FOCUS, RESPONSIBILITY & PEACE

-I'm the type of person who has difficulties sitting still - I constantly need to move my legs underneath the table, twiddle my fingers, and prod any moving subject that passes by.
+I’m the type of person who has difficulties sitting still – I constantly need to move my legs underneath the table, twiddle my fingers, and prod any moving subject that passes me.
 I basically have the same attention span as my 1-year old.